 David R. McKay is a Registered Respiratory Therapist who describes himself a budding author of Contemporary Fiction, while transitioning into retirement.
 Sydney’s Promise is his first published work.
 He is the former editor of Airwaves, a quarterly journal produced by the Respiratory Therapy Society of Ontario, and regularly contributed many scientific, historical and op-ed articles to the journal.

 David was born and raised in Port Hope.
 He left home for post-secondary education and returned to live in Cobourg when he and his former high school sweetheart, Gloria, reconnected in 2009 and later married.
 He is a father figure to five wonderful human beings and two loyal German shepherds.
 In his spare time Dave enjoys sports and music.
 He and Gloria are also active members of the Cobourg Legion Pipe Band, both as drummers.

 Drew Monkman is a naturalist and writer whose nature column, “Our Changing Seasons,” appears regularly in the Peterborough Examiner.
 He is the author of three books.
-Two explore what is happening in the natural world each month of the year.
-They are Nature’s Year in the Kawarthas (2002) and Nature’s Year: Changing seasons in Central and Eastern Ontario (2012) Drew also co-authored The Big Book of Nature Activities: A year-round guide to outdoor learning (2016) with Jacob Rodenburg executive director of Camp Kawartha .
-The book is the winner of four awards including the Nautilus Book Award, which is a major American award for environmental writing.
+Two of these explore what is happening in the natural world each month of the year.
+They are Nature’s Year in the Kawarthas (2002) and Nature’s Year: Changing seasons in Central and Eastern Ontario (2012) Drew also co-authored The Big Book of Nature Activities: A year-round guide to outdoor learning (2016) with Jacob Rodenburg, executive director of Camp Kawartha .
+The book is the winner of four awards, including the Nautilus Book Award, which is a major American award for environmental writing.